 - Give this drug with or without food.

-- If you cannot swallow this drug whole, you may melt it in room temperature water in an oral syringe.
-If you can swallow soft foods, the tablets can be crushed and mixed with applesauce.
+- If your child cannot swallow this drug whole, you may melt it in room temperature water in an oral syringe.
+If your child can swallow soft foods, the tablets can be crushed and mixed with applesauce.
 Do not mix with other liquids or foods.
-Follow how to mix as you have been told by your doctor or read the package insert.
+Follow how to mix as you have been told by your child’s doctor or read the package insert.

 - Wash your hands before use.

 - If dissolved in water, give within 24 hours of adding water to the tablets.
 If mixed in applesauce, give within 2 hours of mixing.
 Do not store for future use.

 - If the adapter has not been put in the bottle when you get it, follow how to prepare the bottle as you have been told or read the package insert.